Government of the Kurdistan Region

 The cabinet is selected by the majority party or list who also select the prime minister of the Iraqi Kurdish polity.
 The president is directly elected by the electorate of the region and is the head of the cabinet and chief of state who delegates executive powers to the cabinet.
 The prime minister is traditionally the head of the legislative body but also shares executive powers with the president.
-The President of Kurdistan Region is also the commander-in-chief of the Peshmerga Armed Forces.
+The President of Kurdistan Region is also the commander-in-chief of the Peshmerga.

 2014

 From mid-2013 to mid-2014, the KRG "built up their own defenses by creating a security belt stretching more than 1,000 km (600 miles) from the Iranian border all the way to Syria – skirting around Mosul, a city of 2 million people they appear[ed] to have no intention of fighting for."
 In August 2014, ISIL attacked the Kurds.

 On 1 July 2014, Masoud Barzani announced that "Iraq's Kurds will hold an independence referendum within months."